When selecting a name, make sure that you:

-Use the Short Description to provide information about your business's core purpose for customers and explain what your app does in a nutshell.
+Use the Short Description to provide information about your business's core purpose for customers and summarize what your app does.
 Highlight features or typical use cases of your app.
-Short descriptions should be 1-2 sentences (max 150 char), and can be updated when submitting new versions.
+Short descriptions should be one to two sentences (up to a maximum of 150 characters), and can be updated when submitting new versions.

 Long Descriptions can commonly cause an app submission to be denied if it lacks sufficient information about app functionality.
 Long Descriptions can be updated when a new version of the app is submitted.

-For an example of high-quality image/video content, reference the Hubspot app on the Zoom Marketplace.
+For an example of high-quality image and video content, refer to the Hubspot app on the Zoom Marketplace.